revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 var Elm = require('./counter.elm');
 var mountNode = document.getElementById('elm-app');

-// The third value on embed are the initial values for incomming ports into Elm var app = Elm.Main.embed(mountNode);
+// The third value on embed are the initial values for incoming ports into Elm var app = Elm.Main.embed(mountNode);
 ~~~